D'Ernest Johnson Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- Johnson's 3.8 rushing yards per game in his six career matchups against the Steelers are 16.7 fewer yards than his over/under in Monday's game.
+- Johnson has averaged 3.8 rushing yards per game in his six career matchups against the Steelers, 16.7 fewer yards than his over/under in Monday's game.

-- Johnson has had a rushing touchdown in one matchup versus the Steelers, but did not have multiple TDs in that game.
+- Johnson, in six matchups against the Steelers, has run for a TD once, but not more than one in a single contest.

-- The Steelers have the NFL's worst defense against the run, surrendering 142.7 yards per game.
+- The Steelers have the NFL's worst defense against the run, giving up 142.7 yards per game.

-- This year the Steelers have allowed 16 rushing TDs.
-They are ranked 23rd in the league in that category.
+- The Steelers have conceded 16 rushing touchdowns, 23rd in the NFL.

 Recent Performances